Nanny Taxes in Washington State

 Washington Minimum Wage

 Household employees must be paid at least the highest of the federal, state, or applicable local minimum wage rates.
 Washington’s minimum wage rate of $16.28 applies.
 The state’s minimum wage rate is adjusted annually to reflect changes in the cost of living.
-Washington allows employers to pay workers who are 14 or 15 years of age 85 percent of the state minimum wage rate.
+Washington allows employers to pay workers 14 or 15 years of age 85 percent of the state minimum wage rate.
 For 2024, the youth employment rate will be $13.83/hour.

 In Seattle, the rate is $19.97/hour or $17.25/hour if you contribute at least $2.72/hour toward an employee’s medical benefits.